 For answers to common queries, such as ‘How much does it cost to edit a PhD thesis?’ and ‘What subjects can you edit?’ please see my thesis editing FAQs

 For an interesting discussion about the value of an academic editor, check out ‘Should I get an editor for my thesis?’ on the Thesis Whisperer website.
-You might also enjoy my article – ‘What font should I choose for my thesis?’ – it was one of the most popular posts on the Thesis Whisperer’s website in 2016.
+You might also enjoy my article – ‘What font should I choose for my thesis?’ – it was the most popular post on the Thesis Whisperer’s website in 2016.